Products containing CBD now need a validated novel food application to remain on the shelves.

 However, the growth has happened with little regulation on the quality or safety of products available.
 This has resulted in confusion for businesses and lowered consumer confidence.

-The new regulatory requirements will pave the way for a safe, sustainable and legally compliant CBD market.
+The new regulatory novel food regulations will pave the way for a safe, sustainable and legally compliant CBD market.
 This means in future, consumers can feel confident the products they’re buying are of high quality.

 What does it mean for CBD companies?

-After this, only products with a validated novel food application will legally stay on the market.
+After this, only products with a validated novel food application were legally allowed to stay on the market.

 What does a novel food application involve?